3D scanning solutions

 Panasonic GH4

-Panasonic GH4 • Space Spider
+Panasonic GH4 • Spider II

 We scanned our Panasonic GH4 with our Artec Space Spider.
 This was an untreated scan, so we scanned the camera as-is with no prep.